 If my business is making a profit, where is the cash?

-Some small business owners find themselves in the difficult position of running a business that appears to be profitable, but still having no money in the bank.
+Some small business owners find themselves in the difficult position of running a business that appears to be profitable but still has no money in the bank.
 It’s an important situation to address.
 After all, a lack of adequate cash flow is one of the main causes of small business failure.

 Here are three reasons profitable businesses have little money in the bank, and what business owners can do to address these situations.